varun3867/VARUNNTSPBMS715/NTSPBMS715/SpringBootMVC/ReadMe.md

 #### Sep 15 2022 -- Spring Boot MVC Intro
 ---

-            * Sample Application on MVC+FrontController
+                    1. Sample Application on MVC+FrontController Architecture with the support of servlet, jsp technologies

 #### Sep 16 2022 --
 ---